Skip to main content

 About the new low-cost loan

-You can now apply for Government-backed, low-cost loans to upgrade the energy performance of your home.
 Investing in energy efficiency will make your home warmer, healthier and cheaper to run, while reducing your carbon footprint.
+The purpose of the loan must be to carry out home energy upgrade works that are eligible for grant funding through SEAI.

-The purpose of the loan must be to carry out home energy upgrade works that are also grant-aided through the Sustainable Energy Authority of Ireland (SEAI).
 You can borrow from €5,000 to €75,000 for a term of up to 10 years.
 Loans are available through participating finance providers, including banks and some credit unions.
-The interest rates will be significantly lower than those generally available in the market but will differ among the finance providers.
+Interest rates are significantly lower than those generally available in the market but differ among the finance providers.

 Benefits